You are currently viewing Webinar Event Team Roles

 Panelist or Presenter

-The panelist/presenter presents the content of the webinar and answers questions from the audience.
-They’re responsible for ensuring that the content is informative and engaging and that the audience leaves with a clear understanding of the topic.
+The panelist or presenter is responsible for delivering the content of the webinar and answering audience questions.
+They must ensure that the content is both informative and engaging, leaving the audience with a clear understanding of the topic.

-Panelists or Presenters can share their video and audio, annotate and speak to slides.
-It may be a traditional panel where there are three to four people on screen, or they may be the main person.
-The host opens up the meeting and introduces the guests.
-You may want to break out the presenter role, it doesn’t need to be in front of the camera, it could be behind the scenes, backstage, with your virtual assistant, etc.
+Panelists or presenters can share their video and audio, annotate slides, and speak directly to the content.
+This role may involve a traditional panel with three to four people on screen or a single presenter.
+The host typically opens the meeting and introduces the guests.

-The admin sets up the presenter role so they know exactly which slides or videos to show at any point.
-You want the presenters to have the right abilities to take over the screen, show the screen, switch the content, show this other camera, and turn off this person’s video.
+The admin sets up the presenter role, ensuring they know exactly which slides or videos to show at any point.
+Presenters should have the necessary abilities to take over the screen, switch content, show different cameras, and manage video displays.

 Marketer or Promoter